-A student who finds it necessary to leave the nursing program during a semester that includes Current Issues in Nursing, may opt to complete that course (NURS 288/289) if desired.
+A student who finds it necessary to leave the nursing program during a semester that includes Pharmacology or Current Issues in Nursing, may opt to complete that course (NURS 131 or NURS 136 or NURS 288/289) if desired.
 This option would be discussed during the student's exit interview with the Nursing Program Director.